Jersey Shore: Family Vacation: Production

 On December 22, 2022, it was announced that the sixth season would premiere on January 26, 2023.
-The season filmed in various locations across the country including New Jersey, New York City, North Carolina, South Carolina, Connecticut, Los Angeles, Santa Barbara, and New Orleans.
-Season 6 highlights Guadagnino competing on the thirty-first season of Dancing with the Stars.

-On March 11, 2023, it was announced that former castmate, Sammi Giancola would be returning to the series for the second half of the current season.
+The season filmed in various locations across the country including New Jersey, New York City, North Carolina, South Carolina, Connecticut, Los Angeles, Santa Barbara, and New Orleans, and also highlighted Vinny competing on the thirty-first season of Dancing with the Stars.
+On March 11, 2023, it was announced that former castmate Sammi Giancola would be returning to the series for the show's second half of the sixth season, which premiered on August 3, 2023.
+Filming included trips to the Pocono Mountains, Atlantic City, and Margaritaville Resort Orlando.

+On December 7, 2023, MTV renewed the series for a seventh season, which premiered on February 8, 2024.
+For the first time, since the series premiered, all nine cast members appeared together under the same roof, in the same season.
+Filming took place in Atlantic City, Seaside Heights, Nashville, and Tucson.
+The second half of season seven premiered on September 19, 2024.

+In April 2025, it was announced that the eighth season would premiere on May 29, 2025, with the cast reuniting in the original Seaside Heights house.